-A fine late 18th century London verge, in a beautifully enamelled gold case, protected by an outer gilt exhibition case.
+A fine early 19th century London verge, in a beautifully enamelled gold case, protected by an outer gilt exhibition case.

 MOVEMENT : Gilt cylinder movement, with beautifully engraved and pierced balance cock.
 Diamond endstone, four round pillars, silver regulator disk and blued screws.
 Signed (Dutton, Junr., London) and numbered (2602).